infinyon/fluvio/DEVELOPER.md

 Objects and secrets have been cleaned up
 ```

-Then you can start Fluvio cluster using local mode which uses native binaries:
+Then you can start the Fluvio cluster using local mode, which uses native binaries.

 ```
 $ flvd cluster start --local --develop